INGRID GOES WEST Review

 A 1:1 aspect ratio would’ve done me in

 Because here’s the rub: there’s really no way to critique technology without sounding like an old fart.
 En lieu of that realization, it becomes rather obvious that the only elegant way to frame a narrative around the subject of social media is to build a psychological study.
-In Reitman’s defense, he did attempt to do this, but his conclusions always circled back to the dangers of the world wide web, blaming everything from anorexia to erectile dysfunction on the internet—you’d not be suffering from these things if you wouldn’t be on the web.
+In Reitman’s defense, he did attempt to do this, but his conclusions always circled back to the dangers of the world wide web, blaming everything from anorexia to erectile dysfunction on the internet—you’d not be suffering from these things if you wouldn’t be on the web, you may however suffer from something such as erectile dysfunction THEN search the web for possible treatment options such as using sildenafil or a similar drug.
 INGRID GOES WEST is a little more subtle in its rhetoric.
 That’s probably the last thing you’d expect from an Aubrey Plaza comedy about a borderline sociopath, but hey, it’s all relative at the end of the day.

 What really matters is that INGRID GOES WEST is funny and impeccably cast.
 Plaza’s character is emotionally vulnerable, layered with all the absurdities that make her such an indelible comedic force.
 O’Shea Jackson Jr. delivers the right amount of neurotic aggression to counter Plaza—I was about to compare him to a young Ice Cube, but then I realized he’s literally Ice Cube’s son.
 Elizabeth Olsen is perhaps the most inventive casting choice here, brimming with a superficial energy that not only matches her character, but feels aptly meta-textual to her own glamorous upbringing.

 “So is the FULL HOUSE house on Sunset or Hollywood?”